Celtic Britons: Origins

 There are competing hypotheses for when Celtic peoples, and the Celtic languages, first arrived in Britain, none of which have gained consensus.
 The traditional view during most of the twentieth century was that Celtic culture grew out of the central European Hallstatt culture, from which the Celts and their languages reached Britain in the first millennium BC.
-More recently, John Koch and Barry Cunliffe have challenged that with their 'Celtic from the West' theory, which has the Celtic languages developing as a maritime trade language in the Atlantic Bronze Age cultural zone before it spread eastward.
+More recently, John Koch and Barry Cunliffe have challenged that with their 'Celtic from the West' theory, which has the Celtic languages developing as a maritime lingua franca or language of trade in the Atlantic Bronze Age cultural zone, which included Britain, before it spread eastward.
 Alternatively, Patrick Sims-Williams criticizes both of these hypotheses to propose 'Celtic from the Centre', which suggests Celtic originated in Gaul and spread during the first millennium BC, reaching Britain towards the end of this period.

+A 2018 archaeogenetics study found that the spread of the Bell Beaker culture to Britain in the early Bronze Age was linked with the Indo-European migrations and a massive genetic shift.
+It resulted in about 90% of Britain's gene pool being replaced within a few hundred years (from 2400 BC to 2000 BC), as people with Early European Farmer ancestry were mostly replaced by people with Western Steppe Herder ancestry.
+The authors of the study said that the spread of the Bell Beaker culture and this population turnover could be linked with the spread of Celtic language to Britain.

-In 2021, a major archaeogenetics study uncovered a migration into southern Britain during the Bronze Age, over a 500-year period from 1,300 BC to 800 BC.
-The migrants were "genetically most similar to ancient individuals from France" and had higher levels of Early European Farmers ancestry.
-From 1000 to 875 BC, their genetic marker swiftly spread through southern Britain, making up around half the ancestry of subsequent Iron Age people in this area, but not in northern Britain.
+In 2021, another archaeogenetics study uncovered a migration into southern Britain during the late Bronze Age, over a 500-year period from 1300 BC to 800 BC.
+The newcomers were genetically most similar to ancient individuals from Gaul and had higher levels of Early European Farmer ancestry.
+From 1000 to 875 BC, their genetic marker swiftly spread through southern Britain (roughly England and Wales), making up around half the ancestry of subsequent Iron Age people in this area, but not in northern Britain.
 The "evidence suggests that rather than a violent invasion or a single migratory event, the genetic structure of the population changed through sustained contacts between mainland Britain and Europe over several centuries, such as the movement of traders, intermarriage, and small-scale movements of family groups".
 The authors describe this as a "plausible vector for the spread of early Celtic languages into Britain".
-There was much less migration into Britain during the subsequent Iron Age, so it is more likely that Celtic reached Britain before then.
-Barry Cunliffe suggests that a branch of Celtic was already being spoken in Britain and that the Bronze Age migration introduced the Brittonic branch.
+There was much less migration into Britain during the subsequent Iron Age, so it is more likely that Celtic language reached Britain before then.
+Barry Cunliffe suggests that a branch of Celtic was already being spoken in Britain and that the late Bronze Age migration introduced the Brittonic branch.